z-l-p/film-projector-retrofit/README.md

 # film-projector-retrofit
-An attempt to modernize a 16mm film projector with DC motor and LED lamp, controlled by ESP32 micro-controller
+An attempt to modernize a 16mm film projector with DC motor and LED lamp, controlled by ESP32 micro-controller.
+This project is part of SPECTRAL Wandering Sounds and Images Seminar https://www.mire-exp.org/evenement/spectral-wandering-sound-and-images/

-This is a work-in-progress.
-The code is not finalized.
-Beware!!!
+This code is a work-in-progress, and designed to work with specific hardwre.
+It won't be stable until February 2024.

 More info will appear on this wiki in Fabruary 2024: https://www.filmlabs.org/wiki/en/meetings_projects/spectral/mire-wandering/wandering-16mmprojection/start